lizmat/raku-all-modules/kuerbis/Term-Choose-Util-p6/README.md

 The "back"-menu-entry ("`E<lt> `") causes `choose-a-dir` to return nothing.

-As an argument it can be passed a hash.
-With this hash the user can set the different options:
+It can be set the following options:

   * current